 Each Research Institute will draw together a disparate group of university faculty and graduate students, with priority given to those who have research-related need (archives, collections, colleagues, etc.) to be in a given location.
-In the case of Prague, applicants whose interest overlaps with PIDEC (see sidebar) are especially encouraged to apply.
+In the case of Prague, applicants whose interest overlaps with PIDEC (see below) are especially encouraged to apply.
 It should be noted, however, that faculty and graduate students interested in spending time at one of these institutes whose work does not connect in any special way to these sites are also encouraged to register their interest; space allowing, effort will be made to accommodate them.
 Applicants may request to spend time at a GRI Institute at any time during a fall or spring semester for one month or longer.

 Master’s candidates who cannot spend time away during the fall or spring semesters are encouraged to apply to the GRI Institute in Prague.
 Space has been reserved at this site during the months of June and July specifically for Master’s candidates.